 The Curb Market is temporarily closing, so Saturday, February 11, will be his last day there until they reopen in Crosstown in May.
-Then he will sell his bagels every day.
-In the meantime, he will be selling them at Otherlands, and hopefully a few other coffee shops in town.
-Come summer, he will be at the Memphis Farmer’s Market.
+Then he will sell his bagels there every day.

 P.S.
 Dave says his bagels paired with Tom’s Tiny Kitchen pimento cheese is pretty magical.